The SDD pipeline

 subgraph s_ready [Tracking issue state: sdd:ready]

-a_tasks[sdd-triage phase C: creates Unit sub-issues and<br/>task sub-issues; labels unblocked tasks sdd:ready]:::agent
+a_tasks[sdd-triage phase C: creates Unit sub-issues for multi-task units<br/>and task sub-issues, collapsing a single-task unit to a feature-parented task;<br/>labels unblocked tasks sdd:ready]:::agent

 end